loosenthedark/udemy-complete-web-dev-2.0_bbc-news-homepage-clone/README.md

 Tips on how to build the pure CSS3 slide down toggle functionality in the navbar came from here: https://stackoverflow.com/questions/13412054/slide-down-div-on-click-pure-css https://codepen.io/surjithctly/pen/pLDwe

+Help with preserving the aspect ratio of iframes and keeping them responsive came from here: https://stackoverflow.com/questions/25302836/responsive-video-iframes-keeping-aspect-ratio-with-only-css